Coronary arteries are those that carry blood with oxygen to our hearts.

 Take the medications provided by your Cardiologist

-Do regular and continue exercise
+Do regular and continued exercise